Baaggii/erp-web-next/docs/transaction-form-config.md

 - **transTypeValue** – default value for `transTypeField`
 - **transTypeLabel** – human readable label for the selected type

+If `defaultValues` does not specify one for `dateColumn`, it will be initialized with the current date when the configuration is saved.

 When creating or updating a configuration, always include the `dateColumn`, `transTypeField` and `transTypeValue` properties in the POST body.
 Omitting them will result in empty values being stored on